 Community Service – To teach our children the value of “giving back,” and completing high school community service requirements, your child can assist in the construction of new classrooms in India, work with orphans in Russia, on hurricane reconstruction on the Gulf Coast or teach tennis to underprivileged kids in urban areas.

 Internships – If your child has a specific career interest and wants to gain experience in that field, he or she can work side by side with professionals in areas like Archaeology, Fashion Design, Medical Research and Strategic Studies.
+They can even sit at home and read this gamsat in 2019 guide and also about many other exams thus preparing themselves for it in hand.
 Career internships on college campuses are available in England, and in large U.S. cities, like New York City, Boston and Philadelphia.
 After their daily “work,” students can participate in evening activities, weekend excursions, and college visits for the participants.

 Language programs – Though learning a foreign language is not a new concept, combining it with other interests is a new phenomenon.
 Many language programs abroad incorporate a home stay, where a student is matched with a family, which enriches the student’s experience through cultural exchange and community service.
 Teens can study painting, photography or cooking while learning Italian or study architecture in Switzerland while learning French.
 Your teen can also dabble in rare languages, like Arabic, Modern Greek, or Swedish right here in the U.S.